telvarost/FishinFoodTweaks-StationAPI/README.md

 # FishinFoodTweaks StationAPI Edition for Minecraft Beta 1.7.3

 A StationAPI mod for Minecraft Beta 1.7.3 adds fish sizes and food tweaks.
-Special thanks to the BTA community for the suggestions!
+Special thanks to the BTA community for the suggestions and to PsychedeliCon for the new fish textures!

 **If you're looking for modern Minecraft recipes:** https://github.com/telvarost/MostlyModernRecipes-StationAPI